thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 28 November 2022
+### Daily Rundown on Tuesday, 29 November 2022

-- The average temperature today is 8.48˚C;
+- The average temperature today is 6.81˚C;
-- With highs of 9.57˚C and lows of 4.7˚C.
+- With highs of 8.06˚C and lows of 3.39˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->